NathanVaughn/msfs-mod-manager/README.md

 To build the program, use `fbs freeze` and optionally `fbs installer` to create an NSIS installer
 (will need to install [NSIS](https://nsis.sourceforge.io/Main_Page) seperately).

+## Disclaimer

+I have not affiliated with Asobo Studios or Microsoft, I am just a college student that is working on this in my free time.
+I may not be very fast in bugfixes or adding new features.